Trump has been indicted again: All the lawsuits and investigations he faces

 Cohen, Mr Trump’s former fixer and personal attorney, pleaded guilty to tax evasion lying to Congress and campaign finance violations related to the payments to Ms Daniels in 2018.
 He was sentenced to three years in prison at the time.

-The Manhattan DA’s Office began presenting evidence to a grand jury in January, and both Cohen and Ms Daniels testified before the grand jury.
-Prosecutors also offered Mr Trump the chance to appear before the grand jury, an indication he was on the brink of indictment, though he declined.
+The Manhattan DA’s Office began presenting evidence to a grand jury in January, and both Cohen and Ms Daniels testified.
+Prosecutors also offered Mr Trump the chance to appear before the grand jury though he declined.

 That night, Mr Trump railed against the charges, Mr Bragg and the judge in his case in a primetime address at Mar-a-Lago.
 It marks the first probe out of all the investigations where Mr Trump has been charged.